Yes, it's still us. This is our new logo. LOL What do you think?

 "Do nothing out of selfish ambition or empty pride, but in humility consider others more important than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others." —Philippians 2:3-4

 As you can see in this verse, the key is putting OTHERS before ourselves.
-Rather than doing things to make ourselves look better or feel better out of pride, our focus should be building others up and encouraging others.
+Rather than doing things to make ourselves look better or feel better out of pride, our focus should be building others up and encouraging others (Hebrews 10:24).
 So we divert the attention back to someone else, away from our pride and into humility.

 Self-righteous pride gives the credit to ourselves when the credit should really go to God.
 That kind of pride takes all the glory away from God and puts it around our own faces.
 In a way, pride is worshipping ourselves.
-God is the only one who deserves the credit and the glory for the good things in our lives (1 Corinthians 10:31).
-But feeling good about something good is nothing to worry about.
+God is the only one who deserves the credit and glory for the good things in our lives (1 Corinthians 10:31).
+But the healthy feeling of being proud of something good God has made a part of your life is certainly beneficial for our mental and spiritual health.

 Self-righteous pride gives the credit to ourselves when the credit should really go to God (Psalm 10:40; Proverbs 8:13).
 But this kind of pride is destructive (Proverbs 16:18-19) and the opposite from the spirit of humility that we are called to practice (Matthew 5:3).
 On the other hand, it's natural to feel good about an accomplishment and is fine as long as you remember that God gave you those gifts and talents (1 Corinthians 4:7).
 As Christians, we should still be humble and avoid bragging about our accomplishments (2 Corinthians 10:13).
 So a simple, polite "thank you" works great.
 No need to go on and on and turn it into boasting.